boardfish/dissertation/contents/1-literature-review.md

 is reprogrammable to handle several solutions.
 This arguably makes it an inexpensive and reusable solution for classroom escape rooms.
-Participants in studies that have used the decoder box prefer *"the user interface of something physical rather than a computer based abstraction"* [@ross2019design] or *"paper and pen or an app on their phone"* [@ross2019turning].
+Participants in studies that have used the decoder box prefer *"the user interface of something physical rather than a computer based abstraction"* [@ross2019design, p.
+145782] or *"paper and pen or an app on their phone"* [@ross2019turning, p.
+3].

 <!-- Visibility -->

 Technology, particularly monitors, may be avoided in the escape room due to the issue of visibility.
-Discussion with @lockup2019 highlighted that visibility of the puzzle to the entire team should be a priority. @nicholson2015peeking warns of the danger of removing just one player from the *"mental space"* of the team---this is particularly an issue if a puzzle requires one person to work at a computer alone.
+Discussion with @lockup2019 highlighted that visibility of the puzzle to the entire team should be a priority. @nicholson2015peeking warns of the danger of removing just one player from the *"mental space"* [p.
+20] of the team, particularly in the instance of a puzzle requiring one person to work at a computer alone.
 Even if a screen-based puzzle calls for multiple people, the available space and the visibility of the screen dictates how many members of the group can interact with it.
 Unless monitors are suitably placed and large enough to be viewed by a full party, the whole team may not be able to interface with a puzzle that applies technology.